Reuben Droughns: 2000 season

-He was drafted by the Detroit Lions out of the University of Oregon, in the third round (81st pick overall) of the 2000 NFL Draft.
-Droughns spent the 2000 season on injured reserve after separating his right shoulder on his first carry in Detroit's opening preseason game against the New England on August 4, then placed on injured reserve August 22.
+Droughns was selected by the Detroit Lions in the third round (81st pick overall) of the 2000 NFL draft.
+Droughns spent the 2000 season on injured reserve after separating his right shoulder on his first carry in Detroit's opening preseason game against the New England Patriots on August 4, then placed on injured reserve August 22.

 2001 season

-During the 2001 season, he played in nine games and started three for the Lions, rushing for 72 yards on 30 carries (2.4) and catching four passes for 21 yards (5.3) and a touchdown.
+During the 2001 season, Droughns played in nine games and started three for the Lions, rushing for 72 yards on 30 carries (2.4) and catching four passes for 21 yards (5.3) and a touchdown.
 He was waived by Detroit after Week 1 and was signed to Miami's practice squad on September 18 before being re-signed by the Lions on October 9.

 Denver Broncos

-2002-2004 seasons
+2002–2004 seasons

 Droughns played for the Denver Broncos for three seasons from 2002 to 2004.
-Although originally intended to be a fullback, he ultimately rushed for 1,240 yards in 2004.
-He also tied a playoff franchise record by returning 6 kickoffs in the wildcard loss to Indianapolis, January 4, 2004.
+Although originally intended to be a fullback, he became the Broncos' starting running back in 2004.
+Starting 15 out of 16 games, Droughns ultimately rushed for 1,240 yards and six touchdowns.
+He also tied a playoff franchise record by returning six kickoffs in the wildcard loss to Indianapolis, January 4, 2004.
 Despite this production, Droughns was not guaranteed the starting job for the 2005 season, so he asked for a trade.

 Cleveland Browns

-2005-2006 seasons
+2005–2006 seasons

 Droughns was traded to the Cleveland Browns on March 30, 2005, for defensive linemen Ebenezer Ekuban and Michael Myers.
-In 2005 he became the first Browns player to gain 1,000 yards rushing in a season since Earnest Byner and Kevin Mack both achieved the feat in 1985.
+In 2005 he ran for 1,232 yards and two touchdowns, becoming the first Browns player to gain 1,000 yards rushing in a season since Earnest Byner and Kevin Mack both achieved the feat in 1985.
+The following season, Droughns rushed for 758 yards and four touchdowns.